dantreiman/ludwig-docs/src/docs/developer_guide/add_a_feature_type.md

  1. Add a new feature class
 ---------------------------

-Souce code for feature classes lives under `ludwig/features`.
+Source code for feature classes lives under `ludwig/features`.
 Input and output feature classes are defined in the same file, for example `CategoryInputFeature` and `CategoryOutputFeature` are defined in `ludwig/features/category_feature.py`.

-An input features inherit from the `InputFeature` and corresponding mixin feature classes, for example `CategoryInputFeature` inherits from `CategoryFeatureMixin` and `InputFeature`.
+All input features inherit from the `InputFeature` and corresponding mixin feature classes, for example `CategoryInputFeature` inherits from `CategoryFeatureMixin` and `InputFeature`.

 Similarly, output features inherit from the `OutputFeature` and corresponding base feature classes, for example `CategoryOutputFeature` inherits from `CategoryFeatureMixin` and `OutputFeature`.